 Surles excited to see this.
-It’s basically a prototype blades.
+It’s basically a prototype blade.
 They’ll show, which uses razors, phone to power this thing.
 And the speakers are so good on the Razr phone.

-They decided to use the phone’s audio, which I can’t hate on it docks into this cut out with an awesome mechanical USGBC connection.
-And the next thing you know, you have a full on Android laptop experience.
+They decided to use the phone’s audio, which I can’t hate on it docks into this cut-out with a mechanical connection.
+And the next thing you know, you have a full-on Android laptop experience.

-There is a built in battery to charge the Razr phone over three times USGBC port on both sides, one for peripherals and the other side for power pass through.
+There is a built-in battery to charge the Razr phone over 3 times USGBC on both sides, one for peripherals and the other side for power pass through.

 And of course, that four RGV keyboard is here to give it that Razr touch.
-And I was really surprised just how well this thing work for being a prototype scrolling work really well using the phone’s display as the track pad.
+And I was really surprised just this thing work for being a prototype scrolling work using the phone’s display the trackpad.

-It felt good and I hope this thing does come to market, but we’ll see, since we aren’t sure if the Razr phone will stick to this form factor that long to even see this happen.
+It felt good and I hope this thing does come to market, but we’ll see since we aren’t sure if the Razr phone will stick to this form long to even see this happen.

-This is just a concept and this concept isn’t new, but it’s one of the best execution’s that I’ve seen.
-And this means that the future of the Razr phone looks pretty bright within a company’s pipeline.
+This is just a concept and this concept isn’t new, but it’s one of the best executions that I’ve seen.
+And this means that the future of the Razr phone looks pretty like a company’s pipeline.

 The second thing that blew me away was over at the Sennheiser booth.
-These are the new HD, a twenty’s.
-I’m a proud owner of the HD eight hundred s which are opened back and to see these unique curved gorilla glass close back headphones displayed, I was immediately intrigued.
+These are the new HD, 20.
+I’m a proud owner of the HD 800 which are opened back and to see these unique curved gorilla glass close back headphones displayed, I was immediately intrigued.

 The bill quality is what you would expect is the same connection and cable.

-Some metal mixed into a lightweight plastic form factor.
-They were extremely comfortable as usual.
+Some metal mixed into a plastic form.
+They were comfortable.
 But the soundscape is very unique because they are close back, but they sound like a monster hybrid of both of them.

-You get the same spatial effect as open back, but a little bit more direct.
+You get the same spatial effect open back, but a little bit more direct.

 Sound like close back.
 So I fell in love with them.
 You will be mine this summer.
 Much respect to Sennheiser on the HD 820.
 Over at the LG booth, they had a canyon where you could walk to a hall of curved old displays.

-Tons of people, they are checking it out.
+Tons of people checking out.
 It was a sight to see for sure.

-You really had to be there to appreciate it.
+You really had to be there appreciate.
 So I wonder what the cost of that was.
-But anyways, they had cool new LEDs, which I will cover in my best teams of 2018 article, which I will link down below.
+But anyway, they had cool new LEDs, which I will cover in my best teams of 2018 article, which I will link down below.

 But I really like their new laser four K projector it at a standing design, which is nice because it makes it more flexible.

-You can put it anywhere in your home or technically take it outdoors if you want.
-It has twenty five hundred lumens of brightness, web OS, TV software built in which I’m a huge fan of and it supports HDR, which is awesome and it looks like it will come in under three thousand dollars, which is very reasonable with these type of specs.
+You can put it anywhere in your home or technically take it outdoors you want.
+It has 2500 lumens web OS, TV software built-in which I’m a fan of and it supports HDR, which is awesome and it looks like it will come in under 3000$, which is reasonable with these type of specs.

 The specs look great.
-Also, 98 percent of DC IP three color space six hundred and NYTs of peak brightness, which is really great but doesn’t have just Thunderball three but also has HDMI port.
-So you can use it with pieces as well, which is nice.
+Also, 98 percent of DC IP three-color space 600 and NYTs of peak brightness, which is really great but doesn’t have just Thunderball 3 but has HDMI port.
+So you can use it with pieces, which is nice.

-They had updated four K monitors here too, which look amazing for dual monitors setups because these displays even have thinner bezels.
+They had updated four K monitors here too, which look amazing for dual-monitor because these displays even have thinner bezels.

-They really looked incredible.
-Colors in brightness were on point.
+They look incredible.
+Colors in brightness were on.
 So these could be great for people that don’t need that five K resolution with the same type of specs.
 The coolest TV by far was the wall by Samsung.

-This is a hundred and forty six inch a K micro LCD TV.
-Everyone was crowding round to see what the hype was about.
+This is a 146 inch K micro LCD TV.
+Everyone was crowding around to see what the hype was about.
 What makes this special is that this is a modular system.

-So since this TV is built out of individual micro LCD panels, you could essentially buy the size that you actually need in an expanded later if you want to.
+So since this TV is built out of micro LCD panels, you could buy the size that you need in an expanded if you want to.

 Also, this makes commercial applications possible.
 So let’s say that you wanted a weird aspect ratio to put a fireplace on a wall in a restaurant.

 You could buy that specific size.
 There’s a lot of unanswered questions here, like if you can add the panels yourself or you have to send it in.
-But the two thousand Nizza peak brightness, AKCA and HDR looked absolutely incredible, all built in with his AK upscaling tech that they talked about.
+But the two thousand Nizza peak brightness, AKCA, and HDR looks incredible, all built-in with his AK upscaling tech that they talked about.

-The body looks identical besides some red accents.
-The big key here is the new lower resolution sensor that is much better in low light.
+The body looks besides some red accents.
+The big key here is the new lower resolution sensor that is much better in light.

-Panasonic intended this to be used as.
-Stay tuned for more for.
-I’ll be getting this in house very soon and I’ll be doing some more coverage.
+Panasonic intended this to be used.
+Stay tuned for more.
+I’ll be getting this in the house very soon and I’ll be doing some more coverage.
 So that’s about it, guys.
 I hope you enjoyed it.
 Let me know which products that you like best.